 In a piece I wrote regarding Mercury entitled“Mercury: Know Thy Planetary Self”, I describe the astrological role assigned to the smallest planet in our Solar System:

 “In Astrology, Mercury represents how we communicate, be that via speech, writing, as well as body language.”

 In another article entitled, “Living Through The Right Hemisphere of Society’s Brain: Libra, Scorpio, Sagittarius”, I describe the qualities associated with a planet in its exaltation, or “exalted”:

-“A planet is exalted when it is placed in a sign it does not naturally rule over that works in synch with that planet’s overall energies and influences, resulting in said planet having the best possible effect or optimal influence whenever positioned in that sign.”
+“A planet is exalted when it is placed in a sign it does not naturally rule over that works in synch with that planet’s overall energies, resulting in said planet having the best possible effect or optimal influence whenever positioned in that sign.”

 Dr. King’s Mercury is not only placed in the sign of Aquarius, the planet of Thought and Communication is also placed in the House that Aquarius rules over, the 11th House of Hopes, Wishes, Dreams, Groups, the Masses at large, and the Future, itself.

 When looking at MLK’s 11th House Mercury, the planet is noticeably different from the rest of the chart due to there being an absence of any lines emanating from it.
 This is known as an “unaspected” planet.
 A planet is unaspected when it has no other aspects or interactions with any of the other planets in a natal chart.
 Due to its solitary and confined nature, an unaspected planet can often represent itself in a person’s birth chart to be a special or gifted talent and is viewed as a highly karmic marking.